-In Lorentz-Poincaré relativity, the consideration of the ether as an absolute reference brings in itself reasonable answers to the issue concerning the two systems S' and S'', for the composition of relative velocities is independent of the speed of light to the extent that all velocities refer to the ether.
+In Lorentz-Poincaré relativity, the consideration of the ether as an absolute reference brings in itself reasonable answers to the issue concerning the two systems S' and S", for the composition of relative velocities is independent of the speed of light to the extent that all velocities refer to the ether.
 In Einstein's SR, instead, the problem becomes complicated due to the two postulates that characterize his theory.

 First of all, Einstein's SR accounts only for inertial systems.
 An "inertial system" may be defined as a set of physical objects each of which is in a rest state with respect to all the other ones, none of them being subject to any kind of acceleration.
-No absolute intrinsic force can be detected within an inertial system, apart from testing the bodies' local inertia.
+No force can be detected within an inertial system.
 Any inertial system may be considered as either at absolute rest or in motion at a "linear uniform speed", since no absolute reference is allowed for.